bubblecode/DynamicCreateElement/README.md

   Called after the new component is created, returning the new react child component.

-> More useful features will be added in the future
+> 🚩 More useful features will be added in the future.

 ### dependencies